Can You Wax A Boat With Car Wax

 There are a few different types of car wax that can be applied to a boat.
 The most common type is a clear, protectant wax that helps to prevent dirt and dust from sticking to the boat’s surface.
 This type of wax also protects the finish of the boat.
 Another type of car wax is a cream-based wax that is designed to enrich the wood grain on your boat.
 It doesn’t offer as much protection from dirt and dust, but it does help to keep the paintwork looking fresh.
 Finally, there is a type of car wax that is specifically designed for wood surfaces.
 This type of wax has a low viscosity so it won’t create any splatters when you apply it and it works well to seal in moisture.

-See also How Long Should I Wait To Wax A New Car
+See also How Much To Wash And Wax A Car

 How to Wax A Boat